- ACRONYMS AND DEFINITIONS

 - Summary

-- Stenting has not been studied extensively in other types of renal artery stenosis (e.g. fibromuscular dysplasia), and its effects on these conditions is unknown
+- In the CORAL trial, stenting did not improve outcomes in patients with atherosclerotic RAS.
+Stenting has not been studied extensively in other types of RAS (e.g. fibromuscular dysplasia), and its effects in these conditions is unknown.

 - Renal denervation is a procedure where a device that emits radiofrequency- or ultrasound-generated energy is placed inside the renal artery and used to ablate the surrounding sympathetic nerves.
 Decreased sympathetic tone reduces renin-angiotensin-aldosterone system (RAAS) stimulation and, in theory, lowers blood pressure.